UKParlDataSheets/UKParlDataSheets-Scripts/README.md

 ## Setting up

+This is written and tested on Python 2.7.

+Needed libraries:

+  *  boto3

 Copy "config.py.dist" to "config.py" and edit.

 The AWS user should have the putObject permission on the bucket.